gosma1/GettingandCleaningData/CodeBook.md

 This dataset contains measurements from smartphone sensors (accelerometer and gyroscope) collected during human activities.
 The signals were pre-processed to produce time-domain (`t`) and frequency-domain (`f`) features representing mean and standard deviation of various motion metrics.

-Each record corresponds to one subject performing one of several activities, such as walking, sitting, or standing.
+Each record corresponds to the average of the observations of the origional data set where each subject performs one of 6 activities, such as walking, sitting, or standing.

 ---